N8-CIR-Bede/documentation/software/tools/singularity.rst

    As Bede is a Power 9 Architecture (``ppc64le``) machine, containers created on more common ``x86_64`` machines may not be compatible.

-Under RHEL 8, Singularity-ce is provided by default, and can be used without loading any modules.
+Singularity-ce is provided by default, and can be used without loading any modules.

 .. code-block::bash